rolandlo/xournalpp-libadwaita-mockup/README.md

 ## Work with Blueprint files

 Blueprint is a markup language for Gtk user interfaces.
 Blueprint files `.blp` are translated to `.ui`-files using the `blueprint-compiler`.
 Blueprint files are more readable than `.ui` files and easier to modify.

-In this project the (original) Blueprint files are stored within different subdirectories of the `workbench` folder.
-If you are on Linux we suggest you install [Workbench](https://flathub.org/apps/re.sonny.Workbench), open the different subdirectories in Workbench and make the modifications there.
-You get live-preview and formatting for free.
-The code for the workbench projects is written in JavaScript, since that language is supported best there.
-In the actual project we use Python, since it feels easiest to develop in Python.